 Once again the number of competing nodes emerges as the most critical factor.
 With 1 competing node network we have 100% communication success.
 Increasing the competing nodes considered results in throughput degradation from 25msec packet creation interval for 2 nodes and even 100msec for 4 nodes.
-It is noted that when there are two competing nodes performance degradation does not always occurs since it is possible that the two nodes synchronize their transmissions (through CSMA MAC protocol) in such a way that packets are not transmitted at exactly the same time.
+It is noted that when there are two competing nodes performance degradation does not always occurs since it is possible that the two nodes synchronize their transmissions through the CSMA Media Access Control (MAC) protocol in such a way that packets are not transmitted at exactly the same time.
 Effectively this is a statistical phenomenon not accurately quantified.
-Thus what is shown in Figure 3 are essentially mean valued of numerous repeated experiments.
+Thus what is shown in Figure 3 is essentially mean valued of numerous repeated experiments.
 This is not the case in 4 transmitting nodes where performance degradation is always recorded as clearly indicated by the linear graph.
-The most severe degradation observation concerns 4 competing nodes, and 2 msec packet creation interval, where mean throughput degradation for 51%.
+The most severe degradation observation concerns 4 competing nodes, and 2 msec packet creation intervals, where mean throughput decreased to 51%.
 This result is quite discouraging for ARMOR related scenarios where multiple data flows will certainly coexist while transmitting in relatively high rates.

-2.1.2 Bluetooth Based Solutions
+2.2 Bluetooth Based Solutions

-2.1.2.1 Introduction
+2.2.1 Introduction